BTS' Jimin releases teaser for 'Like Crazy' music video

 The teaser then switches to a different scene of Jimin in a dimly lit room, before cutting to a title card of ‘Like Crazy’ featuring the song’s release time.
 The single will be released this Friday (March 24) at 1pm KST.

-On the same day, The Tonight Show Starring Jimmy Fallon announced that Jimin is set to make is US solo debut performance on the programme with ‘Like Crazy’.
+On the same day, The Tonight Show Starring Jimmy Fallon announced that Jimin is set to make his US solo debut performance on the programme with ‘Like Crazy’.
 The K-pop idol will appear on the March 24 episode of the late night talk show.

 .@BTS_twt's #Jimin makes his US solo debut performance of "Like Crazy" this Friday 3/24! #FallonTonight #JiminOnFallon pic.twitter.com/oVhXDFRRfz